phamthanhsang-cs/SOC-in-my-Pocket/README.md

 - **Firewall**: I opted for **OPNSense**, which offers a user-friendly dashboard, advanced traffic inspection, and a variety of built-in security features to protect the network.

+*You might be wondering: **Where is the Vulnerability Management like Tenable, Qualys, or OpenVAS?** While these tools are important, my current focus is on gaining in-depth experience with incident analysis and hands-on practice using the tools mentioned above.*

-To serve those things, the SOCIMP project is built on a Workstation powered by:
+**To serve those things, the SOCIMP project is built on a Workstation powered by:**
 - **CPU**: Intel Xeon (18 cores / 36 threads)
 - **RAM**: 96 GB
 - **Storage**: 1 TB SSD